ziuziakowska/linux/Documentation/arch/arm64/morello.rst

   capabilities are tied to their address space of origin (here the tracee's).

+* Direct write access to capabilities is provided as an experimental and privileged feature.
+It is disabled on startup, and can be enabled by setting the ``cheri.ptrace_forge_cap`` sysctl parameter to ``1``.
-* No direct write access to the capabilities is provided.
-The creation of arbitrary valid capabilities in the tracee is a highly privileged operation, and allowing such an operation through ptrace without restrictions would fundamentally undermine the CHERI software model (as described in [3]_).
-Options are being explored to allow the tracee's capabilities to be manipulated, with restrictions.
+  This explicit opt-in is required because allowing the creation of arbitrary valid capabilities in the tracee bypasses the capability model, notably by enabling the tracee to be provided with capabilities it would otherwise never have had access to.
+When the sysctl parameter is enabled and the tracer requests a capability write with the tag set, the kernel derives a new capability from an appropriate root capability; the resulting capability may therefore be untagged if the input 128-bit pattern is invalid.
+Options are being explored separately to allow the tracee's capabilities to be manipulated safely (without any privilege escalation).

-* Notwithstanding the previous note, it is possible to modify the value (address) of the tracee's capability registers by setting the 64-bit register values via the standard regsets.
+* Independently from the previous note, it is possible to modify the value (address) of the tracee's capability registers by setting the 64-bit register values via the standard regsets.
 The new 64-bit value will be merged into the corresponding capability register according to the `register merging principle`_ (and `Executive / Restricted aliasing`_ for SP and TPIDR_EL0); note that this may result in the capability register's tag getting cleared.
-Additionally, the tracee's memory remains writable via the usual mechanisms, but **any write will clear the tags in the corresponding 128-bit granule(s)**.
+Additionally, the tracee's memory remains writable via the usual mechanisms, but with the exception of the new ``PTRACE_POKECAP`` request, **any write will clear the tags in the corresponding 128-bit granule(s)**.

 Morello regset